pmean/build-website/text/08/RWebServer-08.md

 - R software
 output: html_document
 ---
-I\'m working on a project for planning and monitoring accrual patterns in clinical trials.
+I'm working on a project for planning and monitoring accrual patterns in clinical trials.
 This will eventually lead, I hope, to a grant to support this work.
 I have some existing R scripts and want to examine the possibility of running those scripts on a web page.